2016 Stan Wawrinka tennis season: Monte Carlo

 Wawrinka lost in the quarterfinals to eventual champion Rafael Nadal.

 After early exits in Madrid and Rome, Wawrinka won the Geneva Open, defeating Marin Cilic in the final in two close sets.

 Roland Garros

 Wawrinka entered as the defending champion.
 In the first round he survived Lukas Rosol, coming from 2 sets to 1 down to win in five.
 He went on to reach the semifinals, where his title defense was ended by Andy Murray in four sets.

 Grass court season

 Queen's Club Championships

 Wawrinka lost his opening match to Fernando Verdasco in straight sets.

 Wimbledon

 Wawrinka defeated rising star Taylor Fritz in four close sets in the first round.
 He was then upset by Juan Martin del Potro in the second round in four close sets.

+North American Hard Court Swing

+Canadian Open

+Wawrinka advanced to the semifinals, where he was defeated by Kei Nishikori in straight sets.

+Cincinnati Masters (Western & Southern Open)

+Wawrinka was upset by Grigor Dimitrov in straight sets in the Round of 16.

+US Open

+Wawrinka started the tournament with straight sets wins over Fernando Verdasco and Alessandro Giannessi.
+In the third round Wawrinka saved a match point in the fourth set before beating Dan Evans (tennis) in 5 sets.
+He then beat Illya Marchenko, Juan Martín del Potro, and Kei Nishikori, each in four sets to reach his first US Open final.
+In the final, Wawrinka beat defending champion Novak Djokovic in four sets to win his 3rd grand slam title and first at the US Open.

 All matches

 This table chronicles all the matches of Stan Wawrinka in 2016, including walkovers (W/O) which the ATP does not count as wins.
 They are marked ND for non-decision or no decision.